IOC HAB PROGRAMME

 Every coastal country in the world is potentially affected by harmful blooms of microscopic algae, also called phytoplankton.
 These blooms can kill marine life and even cause death in humans.
 The Harmful Algal Bloom (HAB) Programme of the IOC help Member States develop the research and management capacity needed to understand the causes of these blooms, predict their occurrences, and mitigate their effects.
 IOC provides training and capacity development in species identification, toxicity testing, and monitoring and management strategies.

-The Fifteenth Session of the IOC Intergovernmental Panel on Harmful Algal Blooms (IPHAB-XV) was held on-line 23-25 March 2021.
+The Sixteenth Session of the IOC-FAO Intergovernmental Panel on Harmful Algal Blooms (IPHAB-XVI) was held on 27-29 March 2023 at FAO Headquarters in Rome.

 HAB science today is founded on studies dealing with a great diversity of topics and harmful organisms, using a variety of continuously evolving experimental methods and approaches.
 The major aim of these GlobalHAB guidelines cosponsored by SCOR, IOC UNESCO, PICES and...

 - International Workshop on Solutions to Control HABs in Marine and Estuarine Waters

 - IOC Identification Qualification in Harmful Marine Microalgae 2023 (OPEN FOR APPLICATIONS)

 - OCHABs-IOC Science and Communication Centre on Harmful Algae International Phytoplankton Intercomparison (IPI) test 2023 (Registration opens from 30.01.2023 to 28.02.2023)

 The Global HAB Status Report (GHSR) for the first time compiled an overview of Harmful Algal Bloom events and their societal impacts.
 Here is the synthesis of this unprecedented seven-year study.